-Four main benefit categories were selected for monetization: EENS under N-0 conditions; EENS under N-1 conditions; Flex-1; and Flex-2.57 These metrics most accurately reflect the reliability and resiliency benefit of the alternatives to SCE customers, most readily differentiate among the alternatives, and are not duplicative of each other and thus can be combined to reflect the overall benefit of alternatives.
-Additionally, the other metrics are derived from the same EENS values that are incorporated in the four benefit categories.
+Four main LAR benefit categories were selected for monetization: EENSLAR under N-0 conditions; EENSLAR under N-1 conditions; Flex-1; and Flex-2.5764 These metrics most accurately reflect the reliability and resiliency benefit of the alternatives to SCE customers, most readily differentiate among the alternatives, and are not duplicative of each other and thus can be combined to reflect the overall benefit of alternatives.
+Additionally, the other metrics are derived from the same EENS values that are incorporated analysis monetized the reduction in System Losses achieved by each alternative, although this metric was not a significant differentiator among alternatives in the fourcost-benefit categories analysis.